ivangka/cli-order-executor/README.md

 !lev_max btcusdt
 ```

-This command sets the leverage to maximum for the all `BTCUSDT` orders.
+This command sets the leverage to maximum for the all `BTCUSDT` positions and new orders.

 ### Exit program `!ex`